-Best Heater for a Fish Tank
+Best Aquarium Heater for Fish Tanks

 Most tropical fish need water between 76 and 82 degrees Fahrenheit.
 Room temperature water sits around 68-72, which is cold enough to stress tropical fish, wreck their immune systems, and invite diseases like ich.
 A decent heater holds your target temperature within a degree or two.
 A bad one swings wildly or sticks on and cooks your fish.
 Here are two solid options at different price points.